zalando/postgres-operator/docs/user.md

 ```

 Here `cluster` is a name of a source cluster that is going to be cloned.
 A new
-cluster will be cloned from S3, using the latest backup before the
+cluster will be cloned from S3, using the latest backup before the `timestamp`.
-`timestamp`.
-In this case, `uid` field is also mandatory - operator will use it
+In this case, `uid` field is also mandatory - operator will use it to find a
-to find a correct key inside an S3 bucket.
-You can find this field from
+correct key inside an S3 bucket.
+You can find this field in the metadata of the
-metadata of a source cluster:
+source cluster:

 ```yaml
 apiVersion: acid.zalan.do/v1